intelligent-soft-robots/pam_documentation/doc/A1_overview_and_installation.md

 Installing the software will results in:

-- having some executables installed on your system (e.g. 'o80_pam' already mentioned above)
+- having some executables installed on your system (e.g. 'o80_pam' or 'pam_mujoco' already mentioned above)

 - having some python packages installed